 Context

-Level 4 audit found: the outbound transfer queue had no upper bound.
+Level 4 audit found: the outbound transfer queue (TransferQueue) had no upper bound.
 A user or script could enqueue unlimited transfers, growing the in-memory slice unbounded.
 Additionally, a single peer could monopolize all queue slots.

 Decision